StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 24/07/2020 - Esrin - System is now compatible with Foundry VTT 0.7.0 and upwards only.
+Previous Foundry versions are not supported.
 - 24/07/2020 - Esrin - Implemented new Roll / Dice system using the expanded Foundry VTT 0.7.x dice API.
 The requirement for Special-Dice-Roller module has now been removed.
 - 23/07/2020 - Cstadther - Added Career item type, sheet and integration on character sheet.
 - 23/07/2020 - Cstadther - Bug Fix #255 - Clicking on critical injuries was not bringing up sheet.